 As the famous saying goes, respect begets respect.

 People will be willing to do business with you if they know that you are dependable, especially in times of needs and uncertainties.
-If you offer something of a high value and are available in times of needs, then you will be showing others that you are dependable.
+If you offer something of high value and are available in times of need, then you will be showing others that you are dependable.